Towards a less spherical cow: Species differences dilute the stabilizing effect of higher-order interactions: Results

 \subsection{Stability depends on the variability of physiological rates}

-So far we have only considered species with equal birth and death rates, and thus they only vary in their competitive fitness (encoded in $H$).
-To explore further the consequences of adding HOIs, we go beyond this neutrality by studying the model of Eq. \eqref{eq:general} with different physiological rates.
-In this case, the equilibrium densities vary with the proportion of HOIs, $\alpha$.
+Up to this point, we have considered only species with identical birth and mortality rates; consequently, species differ solely in their competitive abilities (encoded in $H$).
+To further explore the consequences of adding HOIs, we go beyond this assumption by studying the more realistic scenario of Eq.~\eqref{eq:general} with different physiological rates.
+Now, the equilibrium varies with the proportion of HOIs in the system, $\alpha$.
 If we define